-For an information exchange to have restrictive effects on competition within the meaning of competition law, it must be likely to have an appreciable adverse impact on one (or more) of the parameters of competition such as price, output, product quality, product variety or innovation4.
-Firms can exchange information if that information is genuinely in the public domain5.
-Information is genuinely in the public domain, however, only if it has been published widely and the information is equally accessible to all competitors and customers.
+For an information exchange to have restrictive effects on competition within the meaning of competition law, it must be likely to have an appreciable adverse impact on one (or more) of the parameters of competition such as price, output, product quality, product variety or innovation5.
+Firms can exchange information if that information is genuinely in the public domain, however, only if it has been published widely and the information is equally accessible to all competitors and customers.
 Similarly information which is historical, aggregated or anonymised will be generally acceptable.

-3 This is a summary only and undertakings should make themselves aware of the relevant information and circumstances when an exchange becomes unlawful.
+4 This is a summary only and undertakings should make themselves aware of the relevant information and circumstances when an exchange becomes unlawful.

-4 Generally therefore only information exchanges between competitors will be prohibited; however, in certain situations where third party intermediaries are used as a conduit for information exchange, other information exchanges can also be unlawful
+5 Generally therefore only information exchanges between competitors will be prohibited; however, in certain situations where third party intermediaries are used as a conduit for information exchange, other information exchanges can also be unlawful